Akshay-Anilkumar/user-authentication/README.md

    npm run dev

 5. The API will be accessible at http://localhost:3000 by default.
-You can use tools like Postman to test the API endpoints locally.

 ## Project Structure
 The project structure is organized as follows:

-* src/ contains the main application code, including controllers, models, routes, middleware, and error handling.
+* src/ contains the main application code, including controllers, models, routes, and middleware.
 * app.js is the main entry point for the application.
 * package.json lists project dependencies and scripts.